semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 ![](static/ge_margins.png)

 ::: tip
-Be brief.
-Don't write too long message in the state description.
+State description should be brief.
 Two or three small sentences usually are enough.
 :::

 ### Margins